 During WWI, when supplying steel to the shipyards and to the government for military tanks was a priority, the steel mills worked full bore.
 The way my Mom told the story, the workers were paid, but Grandpa Sigley's paychecks rarely found their way home.
 After working hard in those grimy, steamy, steel mills, he went to the pub where grub and companionship eased loneliness.

 The Salvation Army found him in the pub and cleaned him up.
 Once cleaned up and thoroughly saved, Grandpa returned home to his family.
 He probably brought with him the brass instrument he'd acquired courtesy of the Salvation Army.
 He applied at the local high school to be their bandmaster and was accepted.

-In those years, he taught my Mom or one of her siblings to play the violin, marimba, a form of xylophone, the glockenspiel, the trombone, trumpet, and the piano.
-Throughout the remainder of his life, he became a good provider, even if the Depression years were very tough for them.
+In those years, he taught my Mom and many of her siblings to play the violin, marimba which is a form of xylophone, and also the glockenspiel, the trombone, trumpet, and the piano.
+He enlisted his own children in the band.
+Throughout the remainder of Grandpa’s life, he became a good provider, even if the Depression years were very tough for them.

 Most of the stories Mom told were about her father, but she also indicated her mother was a devout Roman Catholic woman who bore six children.
 With her husband gone to the steel mills, she supported her family as a maid-of-all work, cooking, baking, and cleaning for well-to-do families.
 When the best she could do was to bring home crusts cut from the tea time sandwiches of her employer for her children to eat, she never had the where-with-all to teach her daughters to cook or bake.